 - a.
 ReWalk Robotics Ltd. ("RRL", and together with its subsidiaries, the "Company") was incorporated under the laws of the State of Israel on June 20, 2001 and commenced operations on the same date. - b.
 RRL has two wholly-owned subsidiaries: (i) ReWalk Robotics Inc. ("RRI") incorporated under the laws of Delaware on February 15, 2012 and (ii) ReWalk Robotics GMBH. ("RRG") incorporated under the laws of Germany on January 14, 2013. - c.
 The Company is designing, developing and commercializing robotic exoskeletons that allow individuals with mobility impairments or other medical conditions the ability to stand and walk once again.
 The Company has developed and is continuing to commercialize the ReWalk, an exoskeleton designed for individuals with paraplegia that uses its patented tilt-sensor technology and an on-board computer and motion sensors to drive motorized legs that power movement.
 The ReWalk system consists of a light wearable brace support suit which integrates motors at the joints, rechargeable batteries, an array of sensors and a computer-based control system to power knee and hip movement.
 There are currently two types of ReWalk products: ReWalk Personal and ReWalk Rehabilitation.
 ReWalk Personal is designed for everyday use by individuals at home and in their communities and is custom-fitted for each user.
 ReWalk Rehabilitation is designed for the clinical rehabilitation environment where it provides individuals access to valuable exercise and therapy.
 Additionally, the Company developed and, in June 2019, started to commercialize the ReStore following receipt of European Union CE mark and United States Food and Drug Administration ("FDA").
 The ReStore is a powered, lightweight soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke.
 The Company markets and sells its products directly to institutions and individuals in Germany and the United States and through third-party distributors in other markets.
-In its direct markets, the Company has established relationships with rehabilitation centers and the spinal cord injury community, and in its indirect markets, the Company's distributors maintain these relationships.
+In its direct markets, the Company's distributors maintain these relationships.
 RRI markets and sells products mainly in the United States.
 RRG sell the Company's products mainly in Germany and Europe.

-The company added two new product lines through distribution agreements and intends to start to market them during the third quarter.
+The company added two new product lines through distribution agreements and started commercializing them during the third quarter.

 d.
 The worldwide spread of COVID-19 has resulted in a global economic slowdown and is expected to continue to disrupt general business operations until the disease is contained.
-This has already had a negative impact on the Company's sales and results of operations during the first quarter of 2020, and the Company expects that it will continue to negatively affect its sales and results of operations but the Company is currently unable to predict the scale and duration of that impact.
+This has had a negative impact on the Company's sales and results of operations during 2020, and the Company expects that it will continue to negatively affect its sales and results of operations but the Company is currently unable to predict the scale and duration of that impact.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require an update of its accounting estimates or judgments or revision of the carrying value of its assets or liabilities.
 This determination may change as new events occur and additional information is obtained.
 Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements.

 e.
-The Company has an accumulated deficit in the total amount of approximately \$175.2 million as of June 30, 2020 and negative cash flow from operations of \$7.5 million, and further losses are anticipated in the development of its business.
+The Company has an accumulated deficit in the total amount of approximately \$179 million as of September 30, 2020 and negative cash flow from operations of \$10 million, and further losses are anticipated in the development of its business.
 Those factors raise substantial doubt about the Company's ability to continue as a going concern.
 The ability to continue as a going concern is dependent upon the Company obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they become due.